 So, I did what I knew how to — created a website, a Twitter account, and Facebook page.
-I added a speaker application form and a volunteer application form, an email subscribe box, and started telling people.
+I added a speaker application form and a volunteer application form, an email subscribe box, and started telling people about the event.

 Lots of Money

 Putting on something great is hard when you don’t have money to do the things you want.
 One of my goals was to put on the best TEDx event anyone in our audience had ever been to, and would ever experience.
 To that end, I knew I needed money to pull it all off.
 I was able to negotiate the following: